Norway women's national football team: Struggle

-2016–present
+2016–2018

 On 16 December 2016 Martin Sjögren was introduced as the new coach of Norway.
 He had previous coaching experience in the Damallsvenskan with Linköpings and LdB FC Malmö.

 Norway qualified for Euro 2017 without losing a game.
 They were drawn into Group A alongside the Netherlands, Belgium and Denmark.
 Norway was the highest ranked team in Group A, and were predicted by many to win the group.
 They ended up being one of the biggest disappointments of the tournament as they lost all three group games without scoring a goal.

 On 9 September 2017 Norway striker and 2016 UEFA Women's Player of the Year Ada Hegerberg announced she was taking a break from international duty, and was unsure when or if she would return.

 On 7 October 2017 the Norway Football Association announced that Norway's male and female players would receive equal financial compensation, with the men making a contribution to the women's team.
 This equalled nearly a fifty percent increase in compensation for the women.

 On 4 September 2018 Norway defeated the Netherlands 2–1 in their final group game of UEFA World Cup Qualifying.
 As a result, Norway won qualifying Group 3 and secured an automatic berth in the 2019 World Cup, while the Netherlands who won Euro 2017 were forced to go to the play-off.

 Euro 2022

-In their Euro 2022 group stage match against England on 11 July 2022, the team suffered their biggest defeat, losing 8–0.
+In their Euro 2022 group stage match against England, the host country of the competition and eventual champions, on 11 July 2022, the team suffered their biggest defeat, losing 8–0.
 Norway was eliminated after the first round, as in 2017, after losing the final Group A match against Austria (0–1), having won only one match, in the opening match against Northern Ireland (4–1).

-In addition, Ada Hegerberg, back in the national team after several years of falling out with the federation, did not score a single goal.
+2023 World Cup

+The 2023 World Cup is also a difficult one for Norway, who initially took a scare by being provisionally bottom of their group after 2 matchdays, following a surprise defeat by hosts New Zealand, who had never before won a match in a World Cup finals (0–1) despite a late penalty miss by New Zealand, followed by a goalless draw with Switzerland (0–0).
+Norway, who failed to score in their first two matches, managed to qualify by finishing 2nd in their group thanks to a comprehensive 6–0 victory over the Philippines, who were new to the competition, beating New Zealand on overall goal difference, who also had 4 points.
+As in 2015, the Scandinavians were eliminated in the Round of 16 by Japan (1–3).